Probing topological protected transport in finite-sized Su-Schrieffer-Heeger chains

-Now, let us come to the experimental implementation of our 1D SSH array on the substrate Roger $4003C$, which has the thickness $1.6$ mm and with copper used as the metallic part in $0.035$ mm thickness on it.
+Regarding the materials, our 1D SSH array is fabricated on the substrate Roger $4003C$, which has the thickness $1.6$ mm and with copper used as the metallic part of $0.035$ mm thickness on it.
 The resonators are designed with $7.6$ mm in diameter, $0.4$ mm in line width, along with $0.4$ mm between two rings, $0.4$ mm for the ring gaps, and $10$ mm for the lattice constant.
-For the $N = 20$ sample, we have $L = 106.2$ mm in total length from the left lead to the right one.
-It is known that one can manipulate the coupling strengths between SRRs by angle of rotations~\cite{Jiang}.
+For the $L = 20$ sample, we have $106.2$ mm in total length from the left lead to the right one.
+It is known that one can manipulate the coupling strengths between SRRs by angle rotations~\cite{Ser09, See17, Jiang}.
 Moreover, for the coupled SRR and CSRR, the texture of orientation produces a great impact on the inter-resonator coupling strength~\cite{Lin17}.
-As illustrated in Figs. 1(e) and (f), for a fixed angle of rotation in CSRR, $\theta_C$, the inter-resonator coupling strength can be varied from $30$ MHz to $400$ MHz with respect to the angle of rotation in SRR, $\theta_S$.
-To extract the magnitude of coupling strengths in our diatomic cell, simulation results obtained by finite-element simulations are also applied to fit the experimental data, in order to estimate the values of ratio between inter- and intra-cell coupling strengths.
+For a fixed angle of rotation in CSRR, the inter-resonator coupling strength can be varied from $30$ MHz to $400$ MHz with respect to the angle of rotation in SRR.

+Moreover, in order to perform direct measurements on the transmission and reflection spectra, we also introduce two leads in the front and end nodes, as illustrated in Fig. 3(a).
+With the help of two transmission lines, as shown in Fig. 3(b), here, we define the input (port $1$), reflection (port $2$), and transmissions ports ($3$ and $4$).
+To extract the magnitude of coupling strengths in our diatomic cell, simulation results obtained by finite-element simulations are also applied to fit the experimental data, in order to estimate the values of ratio between inter- and intra-cell coupling strengths, i.e., $w/v$.